-How Barron’s Ranks the Fund Families
+How Barron’s Ranks the Fund Families:

-All mutual and exchange-traded funds are required to report their returns (to regulators as well as in advertising and marketing material) after fees are deducted, to better reflect what investors would actually experience.
+All mutual and exchange-traded funds are required to report their returns after fees are deducted—to regulators as well as in advertising and marketing material—to better reflect what investors have actually experienced.
 But our aim is to measure manager skill, independent of expenses beyond annual management fees.
-That’s why we calculate returns before any 12b-1 fees are deducted.
+That’s why we calculate returns before any 12b-1 marketing fees are deducted.
 Similarly, fund loads, or sales charges, aren’t included in our calculation of returns.

 Each fund’s performance is measured against all of the other funds in its Refinitiv Lipper category, with a percentile ranking of 100 being the highest and one the lowest.
 This result is then weighted by asset size, relative to the fund family’s other assets in its general classification.
 If a family’s biggest funds do well, that boosts its overall ranking; poor performance in its biggest funds hurts a firm’s ranking.